malla97/simple-node-backend/README.md

 I used Postman to test the operations.
 The program contains an array with data of three countries.

 To improve this I could use a database instead of an array, make swagger documentation, add a frontend.
-As this was just a small practice run, most likely I will use this as a template in a different project in the future.
+As this was just a small practice run, most likely I might use this as a template in the future.